 Anyway, this website had been dead for at least 3-4 years or more and, as it is so FULL of really great information, it really needs be out there.
 How did I do it?
 Well, fortunately, I had saved it for reference—so, one dark December evening, I resolved to bring it back.
 After a few days of long, feverish work, it was alive again!
 No, it's not totally finished, I really need to finish all the recipes and maybe get them in a database format...
 The Roman sites area needs some serious work too.
 As I have a real life, it isn't always possible to work on this stuff as much as I'd like.
 A note: my name is Decimus Mercatius Varianus, a Roman reenactor of Legio IX Hispana.
 I will just go by my Roman name for now. :-)

 Maybe this site isn't all moderny looking with translucent drop-down menus, but it was built that way on purpose.
-I have tried to keep pukey, "1998-looking" backgrounds out and the coloring, although it is gaudy, is what the Romans would have done.
+I have also tried to keep pukey, "1998-looking" backgrounds out and the coloring, although things are a bit gaudy, as this is what the Romans would have done.
 The menus and such use real Roman typefonts because I think that makes it feel more Roman.
 I'm weird.
 Deal with it.

-My name is Decimus Mercatius Varianus.
+My name is Decimvs Mercativs Varianvs.
 I am a Roman Renactor and history buff, here in the United States.
 I am member of Legio IX Hispana East Coast.
 I run numerous historical websites and also make them for small groups and non-profits on the side (ask if you need one).
-I live in rural Pennsylvania and these days, work with electronic on board recording devices (e-logs for trucking) and I have some travel along the byways of the American roads—gives me time to think...
+I live in rural Pennsylvania and these days, sometimes working with electronic on board recording devices (e-logs for trucking) and I have some travel along the byways of the American roads—gives me time to think...